WHAT IS BRUXISM?

-Bruxism, also known as teeth grinding, is the process of fringing or clenching the teeth.
-Whether patients grind their teeth consciously or unconsciously, it is imperative to identify the underlying cause in order to build an effective treatment plan.
-In many cases, patients grind their teeth while they sleep, or as a result of stress or anxiety.
+Bruxism, or teeth grinding, is the process of fringing or clenching the teeth.
+Whether patients grind their teeth consciously or unconsciously, it is imperative to identify the underlying cause to build an effective treatment plan.
+Patients often grind their teeth while they sleep or because of stress or anxiety.

-Patients who grind their teeth can exhibit a wide range of symptoms, ranging from headaches to jaw pain.
-Understanding how these symptoms relate to your dental health can help patients get the care they need.
+Patients who grind their teeth can exhibit many symptoms, ranging from headaches to jaw pain.
+Understanding how these symptoms relate to your dental health can help patients get the necessary care.